Matendy12/Project-3/README.md

 # Project-3
+## Team Abnormal Distribution

-IOT IN CYBERSECURITY
+IoT IN CYBERSECURITY

   Internet of Things (IoT) devices are computerized Internet-connected objects, such as networked security cameras, smart refrigerators, and WiFi- capable automobiles.
 IoT security is the process of securing these devices and ensuring they do not introduce threats into a network.

-TYPES OF IOT SECURITY
+TYPES OF IoT SECURITY

   Network Security: Users need to protect their devices against unauthorized access and potential exploitation.
   Embedded: Nano agents provide on-device security for IoT devices.
   Firmware Assessment: Firmware security starts with assessing the firmware of a protected IoT device.

-INDUSTRIES THAT NEED IOT SECURITY
+INDUSTRIES THAT NEED IoT SECURITY

   Large enterprises, industrial, healthcare and device manufacturers